Favourphp/Savasana-AI/README.md

 # Web Application:

 # Frontend:
 User interface visible to clients.
-Built using HTML, CSS, and JavaScript.
+Built using HTML, CSS, JavaScript amd React.
 Communicates with the backend through APIs to retrieve and display data.
 # Backend:
-Server-side logic responsible for processing requests, handling business logic, and interacting with the database.
+Typescript and Express Server-side logic responsible for processing requests, handling business logic, and interacting with the database.
 # Database:
 MongoDB is used for storing data.
 It provides a flexible, NoSQL storage solution suitable for the unstructured nature of message data.